Learn Chinese from social media

 This experimental tool tries to answer the question: Can you learn Chinese just from reading social media posts?
 Even if you start not knowing a single character?

-In this expriement you will learn one character at a time, with each character selected to unlock your ability to read the most social media posts possible.
+In this experiment you will learn one character at a time, each selected to maximize the number of social media posts you can read.

 With each new character you learn, all the posts you see include that new character to help you practice reading it.
 And, we never include any posts using characters you haven't learned yet.

-Each new character you learn in this experiment unlocks hundreds of new posts that you can read.
-And build upon previously learned characters, exposing new meanings and usages.
+Each new character you learn in this experiment unlocks hundreds of new posts and builds on characters you've already learned, exposing new meanings and usages.

 Is this the best way to learn Chinese?
 Probably not!
 But it is fun!